CLoouis/personal-website-frontend/README.md

 # personal-website-frontend

-This is personal website project, this website will contains my personal information and also my blog
+This is personal website project, this website will contains my personal information and also my blog.
+Currently deployed at [louiscahyadi.me](www.louiscahyadi.me)

 ## Built With
 * React
+* Bulma
 * Yarn
 * Docker
+* Nginx

+## Future Development

+* Scrolling animation
+* Triggering react-spring when the component enter browser viewport
-* Docker-Compose
+* Project page